sunpy/sunpy/docs/tutorial/maps.rst

     >>> map_seq = sunpy.map.Map([my_map, another_map], sequence=True)  # doctest: +REMOTE_DATA

 A map sequence can be indexed in the same manner as a list.
-For example, the following should return the same quicklook view as in :ref:`creating-maps`.
+For example, the following returns the same information as in :ref:`creating-maps`.

 .. code-block:: python